Kriegslustig/Meteor-without-blocking-the-rendering-process/README.md

 if(document.getElementById(waitForElem)) return setTimeout(callback.bind(null, data), 100)
 ```

-which delays the script insert by `100` miliseconds, I get the same error in FF as in Chrome.
+Which delays the script insert by `100` milliseconds, I get the same error in FF as in Chrome.
 The one way that has to work though, is if I simply buffer the scripts inside a string.
 As soon as the last one has been buffered, I append the whole thing to the head.
 This is a little more complex, because of the buffering part.
 Here are the important parts of the script I added:

 _assets/templates/pushAndShove.html_